octobanana/m8/README.md

 delim_end   : a unique string of characters | integers | symbols
 ```

-The delimiters can be changed with the __--start__ and __--end__ flags at runtime.
+The delimiters can be changed with the `--start` and `--end` or `--mirror` flags at runtime.
+The `--mirror` option takes a starting delimiter, creating an end delimiter by
+mirroring the input.
+For example, `--mirror '[('` will use `[(` as the start delimiter, and
+`)]` as the end delimiter.

 Inbetween the delimiters is the macro name and arguments seperated by a single space character.
 How the arguments are passed depends on how the macros regex is defined.
 The regex uses capture groups to parse the arguments sent to the macro.

 An example macro with a regex of `([0-9]+) ([0-9]+)`:
 ```